-Following our Instant Pot vegetable cook time chart we ended up setting it on high for just 2 minutes but if you didn’t want it quite as soft 1 minute would work well too.
+Following our Instant Pot vegetable cook time chart we ended up setting our pressure cooker to high pressure for just 2 minutes.
+If you don’t want it quite as soft 1 minute would work well too.

-We are big vegetable lovers at this house so my kids ask for things like this and our easy Instant Pot artichokes all the time.
-Using my Instant Pot gives me the ability to serve vegetables I once had to watch over more often, thus allowing us to eat healthier.
-That’s just the bottom line, this new multi cooker pressure cooker just rocks!
+We are big vegetable lovers at this house so we make our easy Instant Pot artichokes all the time.
+Using my Instant Pot gives me the ability to serve vegetables more often which allows us to eat healthier.
+That’s just the bottom line.
+This new multi cooker pressure cooker just rocks!

-Of course you could make this without an Instant Pot, just steaming your cauliflower in a basket on the stove as you’d normally do.
-Then gently boil the sauce in the recipe card below, remove from heat, add your cauliflower, gently stir together and serve.
+Of course you could make this without a pressure cooker.
+Just steam your cauliflower in a basket on the stove, then gently boil the sauce in the recipe card below.
+Remove from heat, add your cauliflower, gently stir together and serve.

 Either way you’ve gotta’ make this!